Featurevisor

 }

-Checking if enabled
+Check if enabled

 Once the SDK is initialized, you can check if a feature is enabled or not:

-const featureKey = "my_feature";
+const featureKey = 'my_feature'

-const isEnabled = f.isEnabled(featureKey, context);
+const isEnabled = f.isEnabled(featureKey, {

-Getting variations
+Getting variation

-const featureKey = "my_feature";
+const featureKey = 'my_feature'

-const variation = f.getVariation(featureKey, context);
+const variation = f.getVariation(featureKey, {

 Getting variables

-Your features may also include variables:
+Your features may also include variables, which can be evaluated as follows:

-const variableKey = "bgColor";
+const variableKey = 'bgColor'

-const bgColorValue = f.getVariable(featureKey, variableKey, context);
+const bgColorValue = f.getVariable(featureKey, variableKey, {

 Type specific methods